Global Stabilization for the BBM-KP equations on R2: Numerical approximation of the BBM-KP equation

 Finally, we use the solver \eqref{two_step_scheme} to investigate the exponential decay of solutions to the BBM-KP equation \eqref{BBMKP2}, as established in previous sections.
 Figures \ref{decay1gamma} and \ref{decay2gamma} show the logarithm of the $L^2$-norm $\|u\|_{L^2}$ as a function of time $t$, obtained for $\gamma = 1$ and $\gamma=-1$, respectively.
-The simulations are conducted with $\alpha = 1$ (non-linearity), and $a = 1$ (damping), and the initial condition is a Gaussian pulse of the form \eqref{Gaussian_pulse} with $\sigma=4$.
+The simulations are conducted with $\alpha = 1$ (nonlinearity), and $a = 1$ (damping), and the initial condition is a Gaussian pulse of the form \eqref{Gaussian_pulse} with $\sigma=4$.

 Observe that the plots exhibit a linear trend, consistent with the exponential decay predicted by the theory discussed in Section 3.
-The numerical simulations use a time step of $\Delta t = 0.001$, and spatial discretizations of $\Delta x = \Delta y = 600/2^{12} \approx 0.1465$.
+The numerical simulations use a time step of $\Delta t = 0.001$ and spatial discretizations of $\Delta x = \Delta y = 600/2^{12} \approx 0.1465$.

 We repeat the previous numerical simulations with the same modeling parameters, but with $p=2$ in the BBM-KP equation \eqref{BBMKP2}.
 The results, presented in Figures \ref{decay3gamma}, \ref{decay4gamma}, reveal an exponential decay.
-However, this observation lacks theoretical proof at present.
-This behavior has only been established theoretically in this paper for the case when $p=1$.
+However, this observation does not have a theoretical proof at present.
+This behavior has only been established theoretically in this paper for the case where $p=1$.